 You can also roast broccoli on the grill, just create a tinfoil “sheet pan” and add the broccoli as your recipe describes – the higher temp means you’ll have to watch them and turn them often, but they’ll come out just like the oven.

 Roasted Broccoli with New Flavors

 Overall, I’m generally a veggie purist – a bit of oil, salt and I’m good to go.
 With a bit of experimentation, however, I’ve found that my kids are much more likely to eat a particular vegetable dish when I jazz up the flavorings a bit more than that.

-To keep things simple, I also like thyme or herbs de province on all kinds of veggies, but especially broccoli.
-You can pair the herbs with lemon juice or Parmesan for an Italian flare.
+- To keep things simple, I also like thyme or herbs de province on all kinds of veggies, but especially broccoli.

 How to cut and prepare broccoli for roasting